Whether it is a new born baby, an older or an adoptive child, a naming ceremony is a wonderful way to welcome a child into a family.

 Wherever the ceremony is held it will be conducted by staff from the local Register Office.
 You should contact the venue first to make sure that the date you want is available and you are happy with their costs.

 Once you have confirmed details with the venue you need to book the registrar to conduct the ceremony.
-If you are holding the ceremony in Torbay you should complete Book a date for your ceremony.
+If you are holding the ceremony in Torbay you should complete the below form and a non refundable deposit will be required.

 You will receive a commemorative certificate to mark the occasion.